brunosimon/infinite-world/readme.md

 # Infinite World

-Just an infinite procedurally generated world generated in WebGL with Three.js.
+Just an infinite procedurally generated world in WebGL with Three.js.

 No purpose, just having fun.